gberlu/understanding-risk/content/tour/slider.md

         icon_pack: fas
         text: Take part
         url: 'https://understanding-risk.netlify.app/post/2022-08-01_recruiting-participants/'
-    - title: Are you a man who buys sex in England and Wales?
+    - title: Would you like more information about the study?
-      content: 'Consider taking part in the study'
+      content: 'Do not hesitate to reach out'
       align: right
       background:
         position: center